dmd-program/dmd-100/projects/narrative_project_social_design_option.md

 1. In your journal, write three objects from your home.
 If you cannot think of any, choose three objects from a random object generator.
 Here is [one](http://roger.redevised.com/).
 (2 mins)
 2. Free association writing.
 (10 mins)
   - On a journal page, write as many adjectives to this object as you can as one word responses.
-  - If you write sentences, put a one word adjective in parenthesis next to it.
-3. Choose one reaction.
+3. Choose three reactions.
-2. Write the reaction from step 3 in front of three different categories chosen from the following list (or add your own category if it's missing below):
+2. Write the reaction from step 3 in front of one of the categories chosen from the following list (or add your own category if it's missing below):
   - education
   - economy
   - health